Juncus balticus (Baltic Rush)

 Leaves and stems:

-A flowering stem has no leaves to speak of, just one to several bladeless sheaths at the base.
+A flowering stem has no leaves to speak of, just one or more bladeless sheaths at the base.
 Sheaths are reddish at the base and green to brown above.
 Stems are dark green, round in cross-section, smooth, erect, unbranched, and create colonies from long rhizomes.

 The tepals persist and become dark brown and appressed to erect in fruit.
 Fruit is an oval, 3-chambered capsule 3.5 to 4.5 mm long, reddish brown when mature, as long as or slightly longer than the tepals, rounded at the tip with a short beak at the top.
 Inside the capsule are numerous tiny seeds, .6 to .8mm long, dark amber to brown when mature, elliptic, somewhat flattened on the ends and no elongated tails.